particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Add device name 2026-09-18

+In the [console add devices csv import](/getting-started/console/console/#add-many-devices-adding-devices) you can now specify the device name.

 ### TAN016 Tracker One USB charging current advisory 2026-09-18

 [TAN016 - Tracker One USB charging current advisory](/reference/technical-advisory-notices/tan016/) is now available.